aleksblendwerk/pingcrm-symfony/README.md

 ![Screenshot](screenshot.png)

-## About PHP 8.0

-The current version on `main` most likely won't install properly on PHP 8.0 as some dependencies are not ready yet.
-Please use PHP 7.4 in the meantime, I will try and add support for 8.0 as soon as possible.
+Tested on both PHP 7.4 and 8.0.

 ## Installation